spacetelescope/style-guides/guides/python-package.md

 See https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template
 for more info.

+3. Carefully go through your new repository and customize as needed.

-3. Register your package on https://codecov.io if you want test coverage.
+4. Register your package on https://codecov.io if you want test coverage.

-4. Set up ReadTheDocs (RTD)
+5. Set up ReadTheDocs (RTD)

 If you want the documentation for your project to be hosted by RTD, then you need to set up an account there.
 Your RTD